octimot/StoryToolkitAI/docs/architecture/README.md

 ## Current documents

-- [`engine-ui-separation.md`](./engine-ui-separation.md) — the Version 1 decision to separate UI-independent processing from Tkinter and other interfaces.
+- [`engine-ui-separation.md`](./engine-ui-separation.md) — the Version 1 decision to separate UI-independent processing from first-party interfaces.
-- [`tk-engine-boundary.md`](./tk-engine-boundary.md) — the implemented first-party interface boundary after the Tk, CLI, Resolve, search, queue and assistant migrations.
+- [`tk-engine-boundary.md`](./tk-engine-boundary.md) — the implemented Tk, CLI and engine boundary that current code must preserve.
-- [`current-ui-coupling.md`](./current-ui-coupling.md) — the current migration inventory, accepted Version 1 limits and remaining cleanup work.
+- [`current-ui-coupling.md`](./current-ui-coupling.md) — the closed Version 1 coupling inventory and accepted in-process limits.
-- [`known-refactor-issues.md`](./known-refactor-issues.md) — runtime behaviour noticed while the architecture work is in progress.
+- [`known-refactor-issues.md`](./known-refactor-issues.md) — runtime behaviour noticed during the migration that may still require compatibility monitoring.

 ## Document roles

-`engine-ui-separation.md` records the decision.
+`engine-ui-separation.md` records the architectural decision and its Version 1 scope.

-`tk-engine-boundary.md` records the implemented boundary that current code must preserve.
+`tk-engine-boundary.md` records the implemented first-party interface boundary and the checks that protect it.

-`current-ui-coupling.md` records remaining exceptions and follow-up work.
-It may change frequently until the Version 1 architecture work is complete.
+`current-ui-coupling.md` records the completed migration state, resolved coupling and accepted Version 1 limits.
+Version 2 work should use a separate migration plan instead of reopening this inventory.

-`known-refactor-issues.md` records behaviour that must be classified as a regression, compatibility issue or unrelated external problem before release.
+`known-refactor-issues.md` records behaviour that must remain classified as a regression, compatibility issue, monitoring item or unrelated external problem.

 ## Maintenance

-Update an architecture document when a rule, dependency direction or accepted boundary changes.
+Update an architecture document when a dependency direction, public boundary or accepted limitation changes.
 Small implementation details do not need architecture documentation.

-Add or revise a document only when the change affects several modules, first-party interfaces, compatibility, testing, packaging or future process separation.
+Add or revise a document only when a decision affects several modules, first-party interfaces, compatibility, testing, packaging or future process separation.

 When a boundary is enforced by a test, keep the document and test aligned.
-A documentation statement must not claim a stronger boundary than the tests and current code actually enforce.
+A document must not claim a stronger boundary than the tests and current code enforce.